-Chinese AISI Counterparts
+Chinese AI Safety Institute Counterparts

 In late 2023, the US and UK established AI Safety Institutes (AISIs).
 They were followed by various other jurisdictions but not, to date, by China.
 Based on a systematic review of open sources, we identify Chinese “AISI counterparts,” i.e. government-linked Chinese institutions doing similar work to the US and UK AISIs.